 The Group is a fair job opportunity employer and respects employees' privacy.
 It has established the Recruitment Management Policy and Procedures for Recruitment Management and adhered to the concept of "talent oriented" in recruiting talents through various recruitment channels.
-Department heads set out job duties description to define the job responsibilities and requirements of each position clearly and the human resources department assesses and screens applicants according to the requirements.
+Department heads set out job descriptions to define the job responsibilities and requirements of each position clearly and the human resources department assesses and screens applicants according to the requirements.
 The appropriate candidates would be selected based on working experience, professional knowledge, academic background, communication and presentation skills, regardless of their ethnic group, religion, nationality, gender, age, marital status.
 The policy applies to all phases of the employment relationship, including but not limited to hiring, promotion, performance appraisal, training, personal development and termination.
-On the basis of job equality, the Group hopes to identify talents who are committed and dedicated to work, willing to take responsibility, keep learning, continuously improving their abilities and willing to move forward with the Group.
+The Group handles the dismissal of employees and compensates them in accordance with the local laws and regulations.